mrndhlovu/milestone-project4/README.md

 #### How an image is uploded:

-* A request is sent to the aws server to store an image,
+* A request is sent to the aws server to store an image.
 * If the image is stored successfully, a response with a url of the image is returned.
 * The response url received is then sent to the django server which will update the image field for an article or user profile with the url.
 * Then it is presented on the frontend `Image` component like so. `<Image src={IMAGE_URL} />`